Ahmedsaed/Clndr/README.md

 ## TODOs
 - [X] Design and implement the landing page
 	- [X] update `Meeting` Word with other words (e.g. Event, Gathering, etc.) in a smooth transition
-	- [ ] shuffle through project pictures in feature section
+	- [ ] shuffle through project pictures in feature section (while highlighting the feature text)
 	- [X] add a navigation bar
 - [X] implement dashboard to show events created by user
 	- [X] Frontend design is implemented (needs to be connected to backend)